ukaneverin/EPL_CNN/README.md

 `python example_run.py --stage $stage$`

-`args.stage` specifies which stage of the pipeline the scipts should run: `train`, `val`, `test`
+`args.stage` specifies which stage of the pipeline the scipts should run: `'train'`, `'val'`, `'test'`

-The following will be generated in the output folder:
-* convergence.csv
-  * a file containing training loss, training concordance index, and validation condorance index over training epochs
-* /clustering_grid_top
-  * a folder where a clustering visualization for top 20 tiles of each cluster is displayed and saved as a `.png`
+Check `makedata.py` for the working directory and the outputs that will be saved.

 ## Python Dependencies
 * torch 1.4.0